 The Pediatric Occupational Therapist will be responsible for providing evaluations, assessments, and ongoing therapy for children birth to adolescence.
 Therapists will work as part of a comprehensive multidisciplinary team in order to provide screenings, assessments, planning, and on-going services in collaboration with the child's family, medical providers and other community representatives.

-- Meet all prescribed professional requirements and rules of professional conduct for the specific discipline, including state and national licensure
+- Meet all prescribed professional requirements and rules of professional conduct for the specific discipline, including applicable licensure

 - Critical thinking, problem-solving, and decision making